tak458/zenn-docs/knowledge/raspberrypi.md

 IP-addresses to listen on for incoming SMTP connections:
 ->127.0.0.1 ; ::1

-Other destinations for which mail is accepted:
+Other destinations for which mail is accepted:d ->raspi-w-1
-->raspi-w-1

 Visible domain name for local users: